 - Classic Network: the traditional type of network.

 - VPC: the recommended type of network.
 A virtual private cloud (VPC) is an isolated virtual network that provides higher security and better performance than the classic network.
 If you select the VPC network type, you must also specify the VPC parameter and the vSwitch of Primary Node parameter.
+If you select the Multi-zone Deployment method in the Basic Configurations step, you must specify both the VSwitch of Primary Node and VSwitch of Secondary Node parameters.

 - Click Next: Confirm Order.